-This standard, which will soon be adopted into the Spanish catalogue, has been drawn up in the European standardisation committee CEN-CENELEC JTC 11, responsible for developing European standards on accessibility in the built environment Spain has played a leading role in this European standard, both from the UNE secretariat, as well as the leadership of the project by Fundación ONCE, among others.
+This standard, which will soon be adopted in the Spanish catalogue, has been developed in the European standardization committee CEN-CENELEC JTC 11, which is responsible for the development of European standards for accessibility in the built environment.
+Spain has played a leading role in this European standard, both from the UNE secretariat, as well as the leadership of the project by Fundación ONCE, among others.

 In addition, the future normative documents in this area were announced at the workshop: the Technical Reports FprCEN/TR 17621 and FprCEN/TR 17622, which are in the final approval phase.
 These show the technical criteria required to meet the standard, and explain how to evaluate compliance.

 The meeting was attended by, among others, Katarina Ivankovic-Knezevic, the European Commission's Director at the Directorate-General for Employment, Social Affairs and Inclusion; Jesús Hernández-Galán, Director of Universal Accessibility and Innovation at Fundación ONCE and Chairman of CEN/CLC/JTC 11; Cinzia Missiroli, Director of Standardisation and Digital Solutions at CEN-CENELEC; Tatiana Alemán, Managing Director of Ceapat and Javier García, Director General of the Spanish Association for Standardization, UNE